maybebyte/anthesis/domain-name-meanings.md

 found.
 I had hoped people would experience that feeling when they discovered this website, and I still do.

-## What is the meaning of "anthesis"?
+## What is the meaning of "anthesis?"

 It refers to the period when a flower is fully open and functioning, or the beginning of that period.
 Another way to express it is by saying